What to do if My Neighbor is Harassing me About my Dog

 If your neighbor is accusing you of breaking the law, it’s important to double-check and make sure you’re in compliance.
 You also have the right not to be harassed.
 No one should be subjected to verbal abuse or threats, and no one should feel threatened by their neighbor.

 If your neighbor is overly aggressive or confrontational towards you, it’s important to document the situation for future reference.

 Understand Your Rights as a Neighbor

 When you have neighbor issues, it is essential to know your rights.
 The last thing you want is for your neighbor dispute to turn into an extensive and expensive lawsuit.

 This Nolo Neighbor Law book gives you a full breakdown of how to handle neighbor issues, and specifically animal issues.
 The book covers a wide variety of neighbor issues you’re likely to encounter, so you will get more than just one use out of this purchase.

 Talk to Your Neighbor Harassing you about your Dog

-If you have already talked to your neighbor and the issue continues, it might be time to contact the authorities.
+If you have already talked to your neighbor and the issue continues, you could write them a complaint letter, and if that doesn’t work, it might be time to contact the authorities.